datapartnership/datapartnership.github.io/content/updates/how-digitalization-can-enhance-resilience/index.md

 As digital skills have become increasingly important, a trend accelerated by the pandemic, it is crucial to understand their impact on the labor market.
 The International Monetary Fund's Asia-Pacific Department leveraged [LinkedIn](www.linkedin.com) data on skills penetration, career transitions, and hiring rates.

-The IMF team revealed that digitalization supported resilience in employment: hiring rates were higher in industries using more digital skills, and those industries also attracted larger net inflows of workers.
+The team revealed that digitalization supported resilience in employment: hiring rates were higher in industries using more digital skills, and those industries also attracted larger net inflows of workers.

 Hiring rates are calculated using the share of LinkedIn members adding a new employer to their profile in the same month that the job begins, and digital skills usage is calculated using the proportion of such skills listed by users within a particular country-industry pair.